Reduced Physician Compensation and Other Trends in Primary Care

 Malhotra predicted even more physicians will become hospital/health system employees and earn comparable compensation to what they received in private practice.

 “Physicians see many changes, including the Affordable Care Act (ACA), and all of these changes are driving physicians to have stability in income by being employed,” Malhotra said.

-Malhotra also cited costs of operating one’s own practice as another factor contributing to the trend toward employment.
-The employed primary-care physician gives up any worries about raises in rent, computer upgrades and other factors associated with owning and operating a practice.
+Malhotra also cited the costs of operating one’s own practice as another factor contributing to the trend toward employment.
+The employed primary-care physician gives up any worries about raises in rent, computer upgrades, and other factors associated with owning and operating a practice.